-Jake grew up in Red Cliffs, Victoria – population 2600.
+Jake grew up in Red Cliffs, Australia – population 2,600.
 It was here, when voted “Funniest Kid in High School”, he believes his advertising career was born.
 After placing second in Australia’s prestigious AWARD School, he found himself working at some of Australia’s top advertising agencies.

-Other career highlights have included creating a global dog adoption movement, having a TVC on display in an art gallery, launching a feature film, strapping Fit Bits to chickens and having work featured in the book “100 Ideas that Changed Advertising”.
-He is a regular guest lecturer at AWARD School, has spoken at the Australian Film Television and Radio School and recently delivered 2 panel talks at SXSW Sydney.
+Other career highlights have included creating a global dog adoption movement, having a TV ad on display in an art gallery, launching a feature film, strapping Fit Bits to chickens, replacing phones with KitKats and having work featured in the book “100 Ideas that Changed Advertising”.
+He was a guest lecturer at AWARD School for 5 years running, has spoken at the Australian Film Television and Radio School, Golden Drum and delivered panel talks at SXSW Sydney.
+He has judged at Spikes Asia twice, New York Festivals, AWARD Awards, Creative Pool, was on the Shortlist Jury for Cannes Lions, jury president of Young Lions Czechia and on the Awarding Jury for the Outdoor Cannes Lions.

 I was once asked by the CEO if I would write an opinion piece for a trade publication on what is my “creative philosophy”.
 I said “I don’t know, just rock up and do good work”.
 While that’s still one of my guiding principles, there are many things I’ve developed over the years to make an agency successful.